 Breast cancer is one of the most common cancers diagnosed in women, but it can affect people of any gender.
 It occurs when cells in the breast tissue grow in an uncontrolled way and form a tumor.
 Some tumors grow slowly, while others behave more aggressively.
 Because each diagnosis is different, receiving a care plan tailored to your specific situation is essential.

-If you or someone you love is navigating symptoms, an abnormal screening or a new diagnosis, it’s natural to feel overwhelmed.
+If you or someone you care about is navigating symptoms, an abnormal screening mammogram or a new diagnosis, it’s natural to feel overwhelmed.
 LifeBridge Health’s cancer specialists are here to provide clear answers, skilled treatment and consistent support for your physical and emotional wellbeing at every stage of care.

 Breast Cancer Symptoms